Travel Insurance

 • Perhaps most importantly, travel insurance offers the option to add Cancel For Any Reason (CFAR) coverage

-The CFAR benefit is a game-changer for many travelers, offering reimbursement (typically 50-75% of prepaid costs) if you cancel for literally any reason not already covered in the base policy.
-This offers exceptional flexibility that no credit card protection can match in today’s uncertain travel landscape.
+The CFAR benefit offers reimbursement (typically 50-75% of prepaid costs) if you cancel for literally any reason not already covered in the base policy, providing exceptional flexibility that no credit card protection can match.

 Some credit cards, such as the Capital One Venture X, offer a “Cancel For Any Reason” option for an additional fee.
 However, this add-on typically costs more when purchased through a credit card than if you were to buy it separately with a travel insurance policy.